evansdoe/disaster-response-pipeline/README.md

 1. Build an ETL (Extract, Transform, Load) Pipeline to repair the data.

-2. Build a supervised learning model using a machine leaning Pipeline.
+2. Build a supervised learning model using a machine learning Pipeline.

 3. Build a web app that does the following: